va1e7ia/Learning-JavaScript/README.md

 _Task 1:_ Given any string.
 Capitalize all substrings, that length is less than 4 elements.
 _Task 2:_ A symbol is given.
 Find out in which case this character - upper or lower case.
 _Task 3:_ Given any number.
 Delete all odd digits from this number.

+# LEVEL 2.8

+_Task 1:_ Given a string with letters.
+Check out that there are less than 2 capital letters in this string.
+_Task 2:_ Any string is given.
+Remove from this string all substrings, that consists from more than 3 letters.
+_Task 3:_ Two arrays are given:
+let arr1 = [1, 2, 3];
+let arr2 = ['a', 'b', 'c'];
+Merge these arrays into a new array like this:
+[1, 2, 'a', 'b', 'c', 3]

+# LEVEL2.9

+_Task 1:_ A number is given.
+Find the sum of the pairs of the elements of this array.
+_Task 2:_ An array is given.
+Print to the console reversed array.

+# LEVEL 2.10

+_Task 1:_ Any string with numbers and letters is given.
+Check out that there are no more than three letters in this string.
+_Task 2:_ A number is given.
+Get the first even digit from the end of this number.
+_Task 3:_ Given any string.
+Replace the first character of each word with '!'.
+_Task 4:_ An array with numbers is given.
+Check that this array has two identical elements in a row.